Siva-Subramaniam-DS/Python_Projects/README.md

 Run the program using a Python interpreter: python mobile_shop.py.
 Follow the prompts in the console to interact with the mobile shop management system.
 Explore the functionalities of the mobile shop management system to add, display, and search for mobile details based on various criteria.

+## Python Games

+Rock, Paper, Scissors Game This Python program implements a simple Rock, Paper, Scissors game where the user plays against the computer.
+The game keeps track of the user's points and allows them to check their total points at any time.

+Class: rps The rps class represents the Rock, Paper, Scissors game.
+It includes a class variable count to keep track of the user's points.
+The class has a class method game that simulates a single round of the game.

+Class Method: game(user): Simulates a single round of the game.
+Takes the user's choice as an argument, generates a random choice for the computer, compares the choices, and updates the points accordingly.

+How to Run the Program Save the code in a file, e.g., rock_paper_scissors.py.
+Run the program using a Python interpreter: python rock_paper_scissors.py.
+Follow the prompts in the console to play the Rock, Paper, Scissors game.
+Enjoy playing the game and see how many points you can score against the computer!
+Thank you for playing (^_^)!